 The day prior, we had an awful experience hiring a tuk-tuk from our budget guesthouse in Siem Reap and decided to try to hire one from a more upmarket guesthouse for our trip to Kompong Phluk, which ended up being a much more positive experience.

-Our driver also tried very hard (if unsuccessfully) to negotiate a fair price for a boat transfer to and from the village, but we’ll get to that.
+Our driver also tried very hard on our behalf (if unsuccessfully) to negotiate a fair price for a boat transfer to and from the village, but we’ll get to that.

-Lesson #2: Take Everything You’re Told with a Grain of Salt
+Lesson #2: Take Everything You Are Told with a Grain of Salt

-All visitors, regardless of arriving by tuk-tuk, private hire, or large tour bus, get dropped off in the same dusty parking lot near a bare and dusty canal tightly packed with wooden boats as far as the eye can see in either direction (dozens if not hundreds of them, it’s hard to say).
+All visitors, regardless of arriving by tuk-tuk, private hire, or large tour bus, get dropped off in the same dusty parking lot near a bare and dusty canal tightly packed with wooden boats stretching as far as the eye can see (dozens if not hundreds of them, it’s hard to say).

 Next, we tried to negotiate a lower rate directly with the captain of one of the “tourist boats” but found this approach to be futile as well.